 Soccer Betting Strategy Articles

-The 1X2 wager is the most popular form of wagering on soccer.
-It’s also known as match betting or full time betting.
+The 1X2 soccer bet is the most popular form of wagering on soccer.
+It’s also known as match betting or full-time betting.
 The 1X2 may seem complicated at first, but it’s easy to understand.
 Each portion stands for a different part of the bet.
 The 1 is always the away team, the X is the odds for a draw and the 2 stands for a home team victory.

-1X2 have lost some popularity in recent years to Asian Handicap odds, which offer just two possible outcomes instead of three and typically less vig.
+The 1X2 soccer bet has lost some popularity in recent years to Asian Handicap odds, which offer just two possible outcomes instead of three and typically less vig.
 Few other sports use 1X2 wagering, most notably are Rugby and European hockey.

 The goal over/under is only for the 90-minute match.
 Any goals scored in an extra time period do not count towards the total.
-The oddsmakers pays according to the results after 90 minutes.
+The oddsmakers pay according to the results after 90 minutes.